Zwi2801/AWS-restart/LABS/Python/Lab 141- Python Exercise.md

 4. Save program output to a file and verify the results
 5. Gain hands-on experience working in a cloud-hosted Linux environment

+                      Process followed- Task Breakdown

+   **Task 1: Accessing SSH Credentials**
+I kicked off the lab by opening the Lab Details panel and displayed the credentials then I downloaded the SSH private key and noted the public IP address of the Linux host.
+I connected to the instance using the SSH command.
+Once connected, access to the Linux host was confirmed without the need for a password, using key-based authentication.